 At Kids Coder Club pupils must not take, use, share, publish or distribute images of others without their permission.

-Taking photos or videos on school grounds or when participating in school activities is allowed once care is taken that no harm is done to staff or pupils of Kids Coder Club.
+Taking photos or videos on KCC grounds or when participating in school activities is allowed once care is taken that no harm is done to staff or pupils of Kids Coder Club.

-Taking photos or videos on school grounds or when participating in school activities is only allowed with expressed permission from staff.
+Taking photos or videos on KCC grounds or when participating in school activities is only allowed with expressed permission from staff.

 Pupils must not share images, videos or other content online with the intention to harm another member of the school community regardless of whether this happens in school or outside.